NESCent/popgenInfo/CONTRIBUTING.md

 `git clone https://github.com/YourAccount/popgenInfo.git`
 Note: the https protocol is easier to follow, but it's possible to use ssh as well ([details here](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)).
 5. Add the NESCent repository to upstream with
-`git remote add NESCent https://github.com/NESCent/popgenInfo.git`
+`git remote add upstream https://github.com/NESCent/popgenInfo.git`
 to keep your fork up to date with the master repository.
 [See these instructions for details](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository)

 ## Step-by-step process for submission